 But is that really all there is to Haman?
 He’s just this flat, one-dimensional villain guy, evil through and through?

 Allow us to challenge that idea, just a little.
 Think about the great villains in Western literature and culture: Darth Vader.
 Lord Voldemort.
 Hannibal Lecter.
 Professor Moriarty.
 These characters are complex, multi-dimensional.
 They have struggles.
 They’re real.
-So… wouldn’t we at least expect that much from the Torah?
+So… wouldn’t we at least expect that much when reading about Haman on Purim?

 When you read the Megillah with this lens, you open yourself up to an amazing story, one that is hiding just beneath the surface of the text.
 It’s the real story of Haman, of what motivated him, and what made him tick.
 And if you want to understand this book, this holiday, you’ve got to know its central villain.